 |Distribution methods||Infected email attachments, malicious online advertisements, social engineering, software 'cracks'.|

 |Damage||Stolen passwords and banking information, identity theft, the victim's computer added to a botnet.|

 |Malware Removal (Windows)||

-Zeromax, Echelon, Mist - are examples of other stealer-type malicious programs.
-As mentioned in the introduction, this malignant software can have various abilities/features.
-While the primary functionality of stealers is data theft, they may also have spying capabilities (e.g. taking screenshots, recording audio and/or video via integrated/connected microphones and cameras, etc.), download/installation of additional malware, and so on.
-Regardless of how malicious software operates, the end-goal is the same - to generate profit for the cyber criminals using it.
+Zeromax, Echelon, and Mist are examples of other stealer-type malicious programs.
+As mentioned, this malicious software can have various capabilities/features.
+While the primary functionality of stealers is data theft, they might also have spying capabilities (e.g. taking screenshots, recording audio and/or video via integrated/connected microphones and cameras, etc.), and cause download/installation of additional malware, and so on.
+Regardless of how malicious software operates, the purpose is identical: to generate profit for the cyber criminals using it.

 How did XTMEM infiltrate my computer?

-It is strongly advised against opening suspect and/or irrelevant emails, especially ones received from unknown/suspicious addresses.
-Any attachments or links found in such letters - must never be opened, as opening them can result in a severe system infection.
-It is recommended to only use official and verified download channels.
-It is just as important to activate/update products with tools or functions provided by legitimate developers.
+You are strongly advised against opening suspect and/or irrelevant emails, especially those received from unknown/suspicious addresses.
+Any attachments or links found in such messages must never be opened, as this can result in a serious system infection.
+Use official and verified download channels.
+It is also important to activate/update products with tools or functions provided by legitimate developers.
 Illegal activation tools ("cracks") and third party updaters must not be used, as they often proliferate malware.
-To protect device integrity and user safety, it is crucial to have a dependable anti-virus/anti-spyware installed and updated.
+To protect device integrity and user safety, it is crucial to have reputable anti-virus/anti-spyware installed and updated.
 This software must be used to perform regular system scans and to remove detected threats/issues.
-If you believe that your computer is already infected, we recommend running a scan with Malwarebytes for Windows to automatically eliminate infiltrated malware.
+If you believe that your computer is already infected, we recommend running a scan with Combo Cleaner Antivirus for Windows to automatically eliminate infiltrated malware.